k-stannard/ios-notes/Misc/Git Commands.md

 `git checkout -b <branchname> `

+## Branch Merging

+To merge a branch back into main:
+1. Checkout the main branch
+2. Type `git merge <branch name>`
+3. Push to remote repository if needed.

 ## Reset a branch

 If you accidentally commited a change that you didn't want, you can erase that commit by doing the following: